jamessynge/TinyAlpacaServer/README.md

 ## Status

-The basic code is mostly complete, though the management and setup methods aren't implemented yet.
+The basic server is complete, though the server setup methods is just a stub and each device implementation will need to provide its own setup methods.
 Automated tests of the entire system aren't yet implemented.

-The design goal of the TAS_VLOG and TAS_CHECK macros in logging.h is that they compile down to zero bytes when disabled.
-Early tests indicated the approach works, but currently that isn't clear.
+There are TODOs throughout the code representing various improvements I'd like to make, including modifying the guarantees provided by the TAS_CHECK macro: I think it should be changed so that the expression is always evaluated, regardless of whether a message is logged upon failure.
+The same doesn't apply to the TAS_DCHECK macro.

 ## Approach

-This code is targetted at settings where dynamic allocation of memory (e.g. filling a std::string) is not viable.
-Therefore the request decoder is designed to need only a relatively small amount of statically allocated memory: on an AVR, under 30 bytes of RAM for the RequestDecoder and Request instances, plus a caller provided RequestDecoderListener (minimum size 2 bytes) and a data buffer to hold fragments of the request as they arrive (32 bytes is a good size).
-In the Arduino environment, it isn't practical to allocate any of these dynamically, so pre-allocating all of them is the norm.
+This code is targetted at settings (e.g. an Arduino) where dynamic allocation of memory (e.g. filling a std::string) is not viable.
+Therefore RequestDecoder is designed to need only a relatively small amount of statically allocated memory.

 The same approach applies to encoding the response.
 For both PUT and GET Alpaca requests, the response body is usually a JSON message with one top-level object